rodpcastro/colspecf/README.md

 * [Software from Alan J. Miller][csiro]

 ## License
-ACM-Specfun is a Fortran library distributed under two licenses based on code origin:
+ColSpecF is distributed under two licenses based on code origin:

 - Code comprising original contributions by Rodrigo Castro is licensed under the MIT License.
 - Code adapted from Collected Algorithms (CALGO), published by the Association for Computing Machinery (ACM), is subject to the [ACM Software License Agreement][acmlic].